zimolzak/psci-resource-proposal/README.md

-## Review cases (ENGAGE Section 2)
+## Review cases

 An important step in the development of any e-trigger is ensuring its accuracy and clinical relevance.
-This is achieved by the verification of the output data generated by the e-trigger.
-This is field testing of the e-trigger's accuracy is multi-step process where the retrieved data are systematically reviewed by clinically trained staff as chart reviewers, amendments if necessary are made, and then the new version
+This is achieved by the verification of the output data generated by the e-trigger, and this section of *Safer Dx ENAGE* will orient users to this process.

+This is field testing
+of the e-trigger's accuracy is multi-step process where the retrieved data are systematically reviewed by clinically trained staff as chart reviewers, amendments if necessary are made, and then the new version